microsoft/scitt-ccf-ledger/demo/cts_poc/README.md

 ## Prerequisites

 - A Certificate Authority (CA) certificate is required from the issuer who will be signing and then submitting the COSE_Sign1 signature envelopes.
 The CA will need to be added to the configuration for CTS to be able to accept the incoming signature envelopes.
-You can set it up locally via the provided script:
+You can set up custom [X509 roots](../../docs/configuration.md#x509-roots) locally via the script `0-cacerts-generator.sh`:

     ```bash
     mkdir -p demo-poc/x509_roots